 Common warts.
-Growths around nails and the back of hands; usually have a rough surface; grayish-yellow or brown in color.
+Growths around nails and the back of hands.
+These usually have a rough surface and are grayish-yellow or brown in color.

 Hand and foot warts.
-Located on the soles of feet (plantar warts) or the palms of the hand (palmar warts) with black dots (clotted blood vessels that once fed them); clusters of plantar warts are called mosaic.
+Located on the soles of feet (plantar warts) or the palms of the hand (palmar warts) with black dots (clotted blood vessels that once fed them).
+These clusters of plantar warts are called mosaic.
 These warts may be painful.

 Genital warts.
-Grow on the genitals, are occasionally sexually transmitted; are soft and don't have a rough surface like other common warts.
+These warts grow on the genitals.
+They are occasionally sexually transmitted.
+Unlike other common warts, they are soft and don't have a rough surface.

 Filiform warts.
 Small, long, narrow growths that usually appear on eyelids, face, or neck.

-Specific treatment for warts will be determined by your child's doctor based on:
+Specific treatment for warts will be decided by your child's health care provider based on:

 Your child's age, overall health, and medical history

 Your child's tolerance for specific medicines, procedures, or therapies